API Reference

 HTTP status Code Meaning

-400 bad_request Malformed request or invalid parameters
+400 bad_request Malformed request or missing required parameter

 404 not_found Resource does not exist or is not in your account